Kintyre/ksconf/docs/source/cheatsheet.rst

 Reduce cruft in local
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you're in the habit of copying the *default* files to *local* in the TAs you deploy, here a quick way to 'minimize' your files.
+If you're in the habit of copying the *default* files to *local* in the TAs you deploy, here is a quick way to 'minimize' your files.
 This will reduce the *local* file by removing all the *default* settings you copied but didn't change.
 (The importance of this is outlined in :ref:`minimizing_files`.)

     .. code-block:: sh